Thanks for joining us as we travel in zig zag lines around this round world! We’ll do our best to document the memories, fish and dreams we catch.

 Good company in a journey makes the way seem shorter. — Izaak Walton

 We are Owen and Lynn Poteat.
-20 years ago we caught the traveling and camping bug really badly.
+25 years ago we caught the traveling and camping bug really badly.
 We started out in a tent, for one fun but fretful trip, and that led to our first RV purchase, a 19 foot toy hauler.
-Now 20 years and 5 RVs later we’ve traveled in just about everything, from a Class A to a 15-foot retro trailer to our current method of zigzagging the world, our Winnebago Travato 59K van.
-At the age of 60 we find ourselves ducking in and out of Walmarts, national parks and campgrounds in a 21 foot camper van.
-We have become Van People and joined the #vanlife craze that is sweeping this round world.
+Now 25 years and 8 RVs later we’ve traveled in just about everything, from a Class A to a 15-foot retro trailer to our current method of zigzagging the world, our Winnebago EKKO rv/van/B+/who-cares.
+Now in our mid-60s we find ourselves ducking in and out of Cracker Barrels, state parks, national parks and campgrounds in our 8th RV, appropriately named “Ocho”.

 We are glad you’re here and hope you reach out to us to share your journey with us.
 If you haven’t already done so, take a few minutes and subscribe to our YouTube channel, VAN TREKKING lifestyle.